Plugin + Website

 overview

-I collaborated in an interdisciplinary team of 6 to research user behavior in digital and AI spaces.
-Our findings indicated that users were concerned about their data, but knew very little about their rights with respect to it.
-To bridge this gap, our team proposed a privacy-focused plugin focused on transparency, user privacy protection, and ethical data use practices.
+I led a team of 6 to research user behavior in AI spaces.
+Participants were concerned about their data, but knew very little about their rights with respect to it.

 As Digital Spaces Increase, Meaningful Connection Decreases.
 Or so it feels...